raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step05.md

 + Motor controller board
 + 2 x 3V - 6V DC motors
-+ 4 x jumper leads (male-male or female-male) or wire
++ 4 x jumper leads (male-to-male or female-to-male) or wire
 + Screwdriver

 You may also need: